 - In case you need to manage your domains through them, Bluehost has a domain manager.

 - The Blue Flash feature is a special customer care feature that allows you access to experts dedicated to helping you get your WordPress website up and running.

 - $200 Marketing offers (read more about this here)

 - Bluehost is an officially recommended web host by WordPress.

 - Bluehost offers the web building services of Weebly for free for all users.

 Bluehost has more impressive features than AWS - we were especially impressed with the Blue Flash feature.

 Bluehost vs. AWS: Our Pick

-AWS may be perfect for certain services, 9/10 times, the host to go with is Bluehost.
+AWS may be perfect for certain services, but nine times out of ten, the host to go with is Bluehost.
 In fact, if you're going to be running your site yourself, you really shouldn't be considering AWS at all.

 Bluehost vs. AWS?
 Bluehost for sure.